01 of 03

 Spring Events Worth Planning Ahead For

-Spring holidays include Easter (a lunar holiday which can occur between March 22 and April 25) and Mardi Gras (which happens 46 days before Easter and is celebrated as Carnevale in San Diego), St. Patrick's Day (March 17) and Cinco de May (May 5), a celebration of Mexican heritage and pride.
+Spring holidays include Easter (a lunar holiday which can occur between March 22 and April 25) and Mardi Gras (which happens 46 days before Easter), St. Patrick's Day (March 17) and Cinco de Mayo (May 5), a festival of Mexican heritage and pride.
+All of those are events that San Diegans love to celebrate.
+If you want to join in, you can plan your visit around them.

-- Grunion Runs: March is the beginning of the annual grunion run when thousands of tiny, silvery fish mate by the light of the full moon (or the new one).
-See the schedule.
-La Jolla Shores is a good place to see it, or Birch Aquarium offers guided trips.
+March is the beginning of the annual grunion run when thousands of tiny, silvery fish mate by the light of the full moon (or the new one).
+See the schedule to be sure you visit on the right dates.
+La Jolla Shores is a good place watch, or take a guide trip sponsored by the Birch Aquarium.

 More Seasons in San DiegoContinue to 3 of 3 below.